 - a.
-Subject to Article 22.2.1 (d), all components used in Formula One cars (with the exception of the secondary roll structure defined in Article 15.2.5 and the two impact absorbing structures defined in Article 15.5.2) and all equipment used to support a Competitor's operations during a Championship shall be classified as a Listed Team Component (LTC), or a Standard Supply Component (SSC), or a Transferable Component (TRC), or a Free Supply Component (FSC), or (starting from 2022) an Open Source Component (OSC), each as defined in Article 22.3-22.6 (inclusive). - b.
-Unless otherwise specified, such components/equipment will be classified as FSC for 2021.
+Subject to Article 22.2.1 (d), all components used in Formula One cars and all equipment used to support a Competitor's operations during a Championship shall be classified as a Listed Team Component (LTC), or a Standard Supply Component (SSC), or a Prescribed Design Component (PDC), or a Transferable Component (TRC), or a Free Supply Component (FSC), or an Open Source Component (OSC), each as defined in Article 22.3-22.7 (inclusive). - b.
+Unless otherwise specified, such components/equipment will be classified as TRC for 2021 and LTC from 2022 onwards.